 FHS began in 1957 as the volunteer-operated, Polk County Animal Protection Society, with no facility.
-Eleven acres was generously donated to Foothills in the 1980’s and the facility we currently use today was built in 1989.
-Thanks to the support of our community, Foothills now employs a dedicated staff to manage the facility and its residents.
+Eleven acres was generously donated to FHS in the 1980’s and the facility we currently use today was built in 1989.
+Thanks to the support of our community, FHS now employs a dedicated staff to manage the facility and its residents.
 The Board of Directors voted to become a no-kill shelter in 2010.

-In addition to our successful adoptions and rescue programs, we offer many volunteer opportunities, public training classes, training and behavior assistance for our shelter dogs and boast an average 94% live-release rate, meaning that approximately 97% of our animals are adopted into loving homes or transferred to reputable rescue organizations.
+In addition to our successful adoptions and rescue programs, we offer many volunteer opportunities, public training classes, training and behavior assistance for our shelter dogs, and boast an average 94% live-release rate, meaning that approximately 97% of our animals are adopted into loving homes or transferred to reputable rescue organizations.

 - Demonstrate kindness to all animals